microsoft/azure_arc/docs/azure_jumpstart_hcibox/SQLMI/_index.md

 ## Connect to the Azure Arc-enabled SQL Managed Instance using Azure Data Studio

-Included in HCIBox, Azure Data Studio is installed and pre-configured on the AdminCenter computer to allow you to connect and manage your Arc-enabled SQL Managed Instance.
+Azure Data Studio is installed and pre-configured on the AdminCenter computer to allow you to connect and manage your Arc-enabled SQL Managed Instance.

 - To start, click on the Azure Data Studio shortcut on the desktop of the AdminCenter computer.